Tom Donaldson, President

 Katia Delrahim Howlett, PhD, MPP, MBA (Treasurer) is the director of the National Institute on Drug Abuse (NIDA)/Substance Abuse and Mental Health Services Administration (SAMHSA) Blending Initiative and NIDA AAPI Workgroup Support at Synergy Enterprises, Inc.

 Tom Donaldson (ex officio) is the current NOFAS President.

 Neal Baer, MD is a pediatrician and award-winning television writer and producer best known for his work on the television shows ER and Law & Order: Special Victims Unit.
-He is currently developing projects for CBS.
+He is currently developing projects for CBS Television Studios.
 Dr. Baer graduated from Harvard Medical School and received the Jerry L. Pettis Memorial Scholarship in 1994 from the American Medical Association as an outstanding medical student who contributed to promoting a better understanding of medicine in the media.
 Additionally, he graduated Magna Cum Laude with a B.A. in Political Science from Colorado College; holds master’s degrees from Harvard Graduate School of Education and Harvard Graduate School of Arts and Sciences in Sociology.
-He serves on the boards of numerous organizations related to health care, including the Venice Family Clinic, the Grace Center of Pasadena, Calif. and NOFAS.
+He serves on the boards of numerous organizations related to health care, including the Venice Family Clinic, the Grace Center of Pasadena, California and NOFAS.

 Stacy Bohlen is the Executive Director of the National Indian Health Board.